mateusoliveira43/docky/README.md

 ```
 To exit the container's shell, run `CTRL+D` or `exit`.

-To run Dockerfile linter, run
+TODO To run Dockerfile linter, run
 ```
 ./scripts/docky.py lint
 ```

-To remove the project's containers, images, volumes and networks, run
+To remove the project's containers, networks, images and volumes, run
 ```
 ./scripts/docky.py down
 ```

-To change Docker configuration, change the variables in `.env` file.
+To change containers, images and volumes configuration, change the variables in `.env` file.

-Run the commands presented in the following sections in the container's shell.
+Run the commands presented in the following sections in the container.

 ## Quality